Washington Nationals at Miami Marlins preview

 BOTTOM LINE

+Washington heads into the matchup fresh off a strong showing by Stephen Strasburg.
+Strasburg pitched seven innings, giving up zero runs on three hits with six strikeouts against Miami.

-The Marlins are 20-47 against the rest of their division.
-Miami has hit 133 home runs this season, last in the MLB.
-Starlin Castro leads the club with 21, averaging one every 28.6 at-bats.
+The Marlins are 20-48 against NL East teams.
+Miami has slugged .371, last in the league.
+Brian Anderson leads the club with a .468 slugging percentage, including 54 extra-base hits and 20 home runs.

-The Nationals are 38-31 in division play.
-The Washington offense has compiled a .263 batting average as a team this season, good for seventh in the National League.
-Anthony Rendon leads the team with an average of .328.
-The Nationals won the last meeting 6-4.
-Anibal Sanchez earned his 10th victory and Trea Turner went 2-for-4 with two home runs and two RBIs for Washington.
-Robert Dugger took his third loss for Miami.
+The Nationals have gone 39-31 against division opponents.
+The Washington offense has compiled a .263 batting average as a team this season, good for seventh in the majors.
+Anthony Rendon leads the team with an average of .326.
+The Nationals won the last meeting 10-4.
+Wander Suero recorded his sixth victory and Kurt Suzuki went 1-for-1 with a double and three RBIs for Washington.
+Jose Urena took his 10th loss for Miami.

 TOP PERFORMERS

-Castro leads the Marlins with 162 hits and is batting .270.
-Miguel Rojas is 10-for-43 with four doubles and eight RBIs over the last 10 games for Miami.
+Starlin Castro leads the Marlins with 21 home runs and is batting .269.
+Miguel Rojas is 12-for-44 with six doubles and eight RBIs over the last 10 games for Miami.

-Juan Soto leads the Nationals with 34 home runs home runs and is slugging .565.
-Turner is 9-for-41 with two doubles, three home runs and four RBIs over the last 10 games for Washington.
+Rendon leads the Nationals with 171 hits and has 119 RBIs.
+Trea Turner is 9-for-43 with three doubles, three home runs and four RBIs over the last 10 games for Washington.

 LAST 10 GAMES